 - independent testing has shown that some systems perform significantly better than others, so seek advice from suppliers or independent agencies such as Consumer NZ.

 Energy efficiency of heat pumps for water heating

 Heat pumps are a highly efficient method of water heating and offer the most efficient electricity-based option, as the electricity is used only to move the heat, not to create it.
 They can have a coefficient of performance (COP) of between 2.0 and 3.0, which means they create two to three times the energy for water heating than they use in electricity to run the pump and fan.
-Consequently, they also have lower levels of greenhouse gas emissions than other electricity-based water heating.
 Some heat pump water heaters include an electrical heating element to supplement the heat pump output in colder conditions.